Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Containing a tree as a vertex-minor

-\begin{theorem} Let $p\ge 1$ be a positive integer and let $T$ be a tree.
+\begin{THMMAIN} Let $p$ be a positive integer and let $T$ be a tree.
 Let $G$ be a graph such that every prime induced subgraph of $G$ has linear rank-width at most $p$.
-If $\lrw(G) \ge 40(p+2)\abs{V(T)}$, then $G$ contains a vertex-minor isomorphic to $T$. \end{theorem}
+If $\lrw(G) \ge 40(p+2)\abs{V(T)}$, then $G$ contains a vertex-minor isomorphic to $T$. \end{THMMAIN}

-We proved in the previous section that for a graph whose prime induced subgraphs have bounded linear rank-width, if $G$ has sufficiently large linear rank-width, then its decomposition tree must have large path-width.
-In this section, we show that for a fixed tree $T$, if a graph $G$ admits a canonical decomposition whose decomposition tree has sufficiently large path-width, then $G$ contains a vertex-minor isomorphic to $T$.
+To prove it, we observe that the decomposition tree of the canonical split decomposition of $G$ has large path-width using Theorem~\ref{prop:generalupperbound}.
+The main argument of this section is that if $G$ admits a canonical split decomposition whose decomposition tree has sufficiently large path-width, then $G$ contains a vertex-minor isomorphic to $T$.

-We first prove some lemmas to replace general trees in Theorem~\ref{thm:largelrw} with subcubic trees.
-For a tree $T$, we denote by $\phi(T)$ the sum of the degrees of vertices of $T$ whose degree is at least $4$.
+We first prove that every tree is a vertex-minor of some subcubic tree having slightly more vertices.
+For a tree $T$, we denote by $\phi(T)$ the sum of the degrees of vertices of $T$ whose degrees are at least $4$.
 Every subcubic tree $T$ satisfies that $\phi(T)=0$.

 \begin{lemma} Let $k$ be a positive integer and let $T$ be a tree with $\phi(T)=k$.
 Then $T$ is a vertex-minor of a tree $T'$ with $\phi(T')=k-1$ and $\abs{V(T')}=\abs{V(T)}+2$. \end{lemma}